 Which Bradley Bisquettes Give the Best Flavor?

 The final flavor of your ribs will depend on the type of wood you choose to use in the smoker.
 The good news is, you have a wide variety of Bradley Bisquettes to choose from.
-You can choose strong woods like hickory and oak but be careful because they can overpower your meat and make it bitter.
+You can choose strong woods like hickory and oak but be careful because they can overpower your meat if smoked for too long.

 How Long Should I Smoke My Ribs For?